ykashou92/Analyzing-Weather-Data-in-R/chapter2.md

 2. Plot the points of the minimum occurring temperature, with a color of  `steelblue` and a size of `3.5`.

 `@hint`
+You've gone this far, maybe the documentation should help for now on :-) `?geom_point`

 `@pre_exercise_code`
 ```{r}